We Have a Wintertime Air Pollution Problem

 - Uncertified wood stoves and inserts create twice as much air pollution as EPA-certified stoves.
-Switching to a certified device will help reduce the amount of fuel needed to maintain enough heat in your home.
+Switching to a certified device will help reduce the amount of fuel needed to warm your home.

 - Burn only dry, split, well-seasoned wood.
 Properly seasoned wood is darker, weighs less, and sounds hollow when hit against another piece of wood.